 Rent and Escalation Clause

-What is Rent Escalation and How it Affects Your Budget
+What is Rent Escalation and How Does it Affect Your Budget

 The rent clause defines your monthly payment, while the escalation clause specifies annual increases.
 Landlords may tie hikes to inflation or a fixed percentage.
 Businesses must calculate long-term affordability to avoid surprises.